 Filled with numerous rich characters and unique environments, each element was hand crafted and rendered, to create a fully realised and vibrant galaxy.

 Each world comes to life with an immersive narrative designed to engage the child and encourage continuous participation

 The game also features a multilayered reward system designed to encourage kids to keep playing.
-Containing instant feedback, daily unlockables and weekly rewards, they combined to help unlock new worlds and progress the story.
+Instant feedback, daily unlockables and daily and weekly rewards are combined to help unlock new worlds and progress the story.

 Game play is automatically translated into a detailed clinical graph, designed specifically to be used by Audiologists, in order to track remedial progress accurately.